|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Rosalyn Carson-DeWitt, MD

-Osteoarthritis (OA) develops over time due to a variety of factors.
-There are no known ways to prevent OA, but there are steps to help keep your bones and joints healthy:
+Osteoarthritis (OA) develops over time due to many factors.
+There are no known ways to prevent OA.
+But there are steps to help keep your bones and joints healthy:

-Healthy bones and joints may delay the onset OA or decrease the severity.
+Healthy bones and joints may slow the onset OA or lower the severity.

 ACR issues recommendations on therapies for osteoarthritis of the hand, hip, and knee.
 Am Fam Physician.
 2013;87(7):515-516.